SeamlessDistribution/SeamlessDistribution.github.io/merchant/reference/api.md

                <li>Invoice invoice</li>
             </ul>
          </td>
          <td>Refunds a previous payment, either part of it or the whole sum.
-Note that this method requires that the account provider's API is able to handle refund payments.
          </td>
       </tr>
    </tbody>